swisstopo/swissgeol-boreholes-dataextraction/README.md

 aws s3 sync s3://stijnvermeeren-boreholes-data ./data
 ```

-If you choose to use the ~/.aws files, here how they should look like.
+If you choose to use the ~/.aws files, then they should look like this:

 **~/.aws/config**